boolean-uk/ai-workshop-day-1/README.md

 ![Suggestions tab opened](assets/suggestions-tab.png)

 You can also accept partial completion of the suggestions by accepting just the word your cursor is indicating.
-The button for this is in the same dialog we opened previously
+The button for this is in the same dialog we opened previously when we hovered the mouse over the suggestion.